Emergency Procedures for Conducting State Business

 F. To the maximum extent possible, such emergency contracts should be only for the duration of the emergency or to allow the agency time to comply with normal competitive bidding requirements if the goods or services will be required for an extended period of time;

-G. Copies of contracts which would otherwise require approval by the Office of Contractual Review or the Office of State Purchasing and the supporting documentation discussed above must be provided to these agencies within 30 days or sooner, if practical.
-Additionally, ISIS agencies should enter small purchases into the AGPS/CFMS database as soon as practical.
-The Office of Contractual Review or the Office of State Purchasing shall review the contracts and documentation to determine compliance with this Executive Order; and
+G. Copies of contracts which would otherwise require approval by the Office of State Procurement and the supporting documentation discussed above must be provided to these agencies within 30 days or sooner, if practical.
+Additionally, Lagov agencies should enter small purchases into the Lagov system as soon as practical.
+The Office of State Procurement shall review the contracts and documentation to determine compliance with this Executive Order; and

 H. Payments to contractors should be made only after verification that all goods and services meet contract requirements.